I had a client a long time ago who was living in a senior home with a very tiny dog.

 l kept thinking about how much he wanted me to leave his vending machine alone so he could keep getting his free candies.

-But what was even more startling was the reaction of the human.
+But I kept seeing most often in my mind was the reaction of the human.

 She looked pleased.
 She looked fulfilled.
-She was not scared nor nervous.
 She was very satisfied and amused.

-She kept talking to her dog as if she truly believed that the dog understood every word she said, “Charlie, O Charlie, stop it!
+She kept talking to her dog as if she truly believed that the dog understood every word she said, “Charlie, O Charlie!
 Ha ha...what are you doing, baby?”

 I had this image in my mind for a very long time — even long after this dog was euthanized.

-Although l have never seen this lady again, l keep seeing many variations of the same dog/human relationship dynamic in my line of work.
+Although l have never seen this lady again, l keep seeing many variations of the same dog/human relationship dynamic in my line of work for many years after.

-It saddens me to see how both humans and dogs love each other deeply but the way they have expressed that love is so wrong!
+It saddens me to see how both humans and dogs love each other deeply but the way they have expressed that love is often so unhealthy!

 They have really tried but they could not help it.
 It is like an addiction.